ndrini/appace/README.md

 - git merge or delete main branch

 Done:
+- 2023-03-24 add an image with flag to switch languages
 - 2023-03-21 add the page with only text
 - 2023-03-16 change the hardcoded values of the pages with variables
   - leverage the constants.js file